Having Our Say: The Delany Sisters' First 100 Years: Follow-up books

 After the publication of the book, the Delany sisters received numerous letters from people seeking advice, life direction, and encouragement.
 Raised with Southern charm, the sisters believed they should answer each and every letter.
-Etiquette gave way to practicality and the sisters, again with Hearth, wrote, The Delany Sisters' Book of Everyday Wisdom.
+Etiquette gave way to practicality and the sisters, again with Hearth, wrote The Delany Sisters' Book of Everyday Wisdom.
 Published in 1994, the book offered recipes, as well as photos of the sisters doing yoga.

-After Bessie's death in 1995, Sadie and Hearth wrote a third book called On My Own At 107: Reflections on Life Without Bessie.
+After Bessie's death in 1995 (aged 104), Sadie and Hearth wrote a third book, called On My Own At 107: Reflections on Life Without Bessie.
 The book follows Sadie through the first year after Bessie's death.
 It includes watercolor illustrations, by Brian M. Kotzky, of Bessie's favorite flowers from her garden.
 The book was a national bestseller.

 In 2003, Hearth wrote The Delany Sisters Reach High, an illustrated children's biography of the Delany sisters, focusing on their childhood.
 Published by Abingdon Press, the book is illustrated by the award-winning artist, Tim Ladwig.
-It is part of the educational curriculum target for first through third grade reading classes.
+It is part of the educational curriculum target for the first through third grade-reading classes.